Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Simple Example

 A reference model is chosen based on the desired dynamics:

-where $L_{p,d}$ is the desired roll damping and $\delta$ is a generalized roll acceleration due to the aileron deflection.
+where $L_{p,d}<0$ is the desired roll damping and $\delta$ is a generalized roll acceleration due to the aileron deflection.

 The dynamics of $\delta$ is given by the desired build up in roll acceleration due to the aileron dynamics $\omega_d$. ${{p_c}}$ is the pilot roll rate command, since in steady state, ${p_{ref}} = {p_c}$.
-Note that ${{\ddot p}_{ref}}$ can easily be calculated using the reference dynamics in \eqref{eq_reference_dynamics}:
+Note that ${{\ddot p}_{ref}}$ can easily be calculated using the reference dynamics in Eq. \eqref{eq_reference_dynamics}:

 To choose ${\ddot p}_d$, the desired error dynamics have to be formulated.
-Since the actuators are of first order, and the system dynamics are first order, a product of 2 first order systems are chosen as follows:
+Since the actuators are of first-order, and the system dynamics are first-order, a product of 2 first-order systems are chosen as follows:

 where $e_p = p_{ref}-p$ and which in the time domain is:

 where

 Solving for $\ddot p = \ddot p_d$: